SolidiFiNexus/xrp-meets-web3/readme.md

 1) yarn install
 2) yarn start
 3) i (to open ios emulator on MacOS or a to open the android emulator)

+# Next steps

+We have seen a simple interaction with the XRP web3 provider.
+But now support has to be made for most, if not all of the XRPL functionality.
+Think of creating trust lines, placing DEX orders, manage NFTs and more.
+The javascript web3 provider should also contain data encryption methods to prevent malicious users from intercepting data as well as error handling in a way that is standardized.

+Furthermore, a clear API documentation will be made available so that other developers can implement this technology as well.

+This would give truly unlimited possibilities to XRP on web3 and we are ready to make this happen.

+Part of the grant application we optionally requested funding for setting up an XRPL validator.
+We would be privileged to run an XRPL validator and set up the necessary infrastructure so that it can be used for not only our own applications but also for other developers.

+We appreciate you have taken the time to go through our project and are looking forward to your feedback!